titanscouting/titanscouting.github.io/analysis/tra_analysis/(2) Analysis/(7) Metric.md

 sort: 7
 ---

-# analysis.Metric
+# tra_analysis.Analysis.Metric

-Metric is a class containing 3 submodules.
+Metric is a module containing 3 submodules.
 The submodules are match performance rating systems including elo, glicko2, and trueskill.

 Note: not to be confused with metrics.
-Note: since update 3.x, the classness of this module has been removed.
+After update 3.x, the classness of this module has been removed.

-# Analysis.Metric.elo(starting_score, opposing_score, observed, N, K)
+# tra_analysis.Analysis.Metric.elo(starting_score, opposing_score, observed, N, K)

 The [elo]((https://en.wikipedia.org/wiki/Elo_rating_system)) ranking system was developed primarily to rank chess players objectively using a score system.
 Its use can be extended to any zero sum game.